dohsetsu/model-ux/docs/research/RESEARCH_FOUNDATION.md

 ## CHI 2025 Yokohama: Model UX Emerges as a Discipline

-*Personal observations from Jason Bice, who introduced the "Model UX" terminology at the conference*
+*Personal observations from me :) (this doc was also provided to Google leadership as PoC in support of the Model UX position.
+Fun fact: I introduced the "Model UX" terminology at the conference, and it caught on - I started seeing it echoed in LI post-conference!*

 ### Theme 1: Instruments, Not Interfaces